dpt/The-Great-Escape/README.md

 Building the Assembly Source
 ----------------------------

-If skool files are not to your taste and you prefer a regular assembly listing: `make asm` will build `build/TheGreatEscape.asm` which you can then pass into Pasmo, for instance.
+If skool files are not to your taste and you prefer a regular assembly listing: `make asm` will build `build/TheGreatEscape.asm`.
+This can then be passed into Pasmo, for instance, to build a binary.

 Current State of the Project
 ----------------------------